 Airbus A300 & A310

 The first wide body airliner built in Europe has many characteristics that are still present on today's A330.
 The general appearance of the A300, A310 and A330 is the same.
-This includes the typical last cockpit window with the cut-off top corner and straight underside of side windows.
+This includes the cockpit windows with the typical cut-off top corner of the last window and straight underside of side windows.
 Furthermore the row of cabin windows on the rear fuselage, towards the tail cone, appears to be curved up compared to the rest of windows.
 Also the tail section looks identical.
-These are the main recognition points to distinguish the aircraft from the Boeing 767 and 777.
-To distinguish the A300/A310 from the A330 look at the winglets and main landing gear position.
+The main landing gear has four wheel bogeys and are not tilted when the aircraft is in the air.

-How to recognise the different versions of the Airbus A300 and A310 will be added later.
+The different versions of the Airbus A300 and A310 can be recognised by looking at

 Confusion possible with